 Can a hospital pharmacy stock RUO bacteriostatic water?

 No. Hospital pharmacies dispense FDA-approved drug product or compounded preparations from licensed compounding facilities.
-RUO product is not appropriate for clinical dispensing.
+RUO product has no place in clinical dispensing.

 Does USP compliance equal FDA approval?